thautwarm/plfp/view-point-from-research-side/Lamu0.md

 NOTE: If you'd install `remu_ts` and `remu_scope`, clone them from [RemuLang](https://github.com/RemuLang/) and use `opam install .` to install them locally.

-# Lamu0: A Case of Composition and Decoupling for Multiple Interpretations
+## FSYM: An Abstraction On Tagless-Final Style To Compositing And Decoupling Multiple Interpretations

 `Lamu0` is a very simple and basic programming language, but the implementation in